adobe/xmp-docs/CONTRIBUTING.md

 # Release Management

 The project's committers will release to the [Adobe organization on npmjs.org](https://www.npmjs.com/org/adobe).

-Please contact the [Adobe Open Source Advisory Board](https://git.corp.adobe.com/OpenSourceAdvisoryBoard/discuss/issues) to get access to the npmjs organization.
-Then, you can release using:
+Assuming you have access to this organization, you can release using:

 ```bash
 $ npm login